openstack/governance/reference/charter.rst

 scheduled election after the start of their term or after 14 months, whichever is shorter.
 For this election we'll use a multiple-winner election system see below).
-The election nomination as well as the voting period should be open for fourteen days (2 weeks for each phase).
+The election nomination as well as the voting period should be open for at least fourteen days (2 or more weeks for each phase).
 The election is held (from the nomination start date until the voting end date) no earlier than 8 weeks and no later than 2 weeks prior to each cycle final release date (between 'R-8' and 'R-2' week).

 If required, TC and PTL elections can be held as combined election.